JibJab: "He's Barack Obama"

+Obama himself.
+Stated on the description of its YouTube video: "A Over-the-Top Satire That Debuted In front of the President Himself this Friday At the Radio and Television Correspondents Dinner!"

-2012 Election
+2012 election

-For the 2012 Presidential Election, JibJab did not make an election video and instead began to focus their efforts on their e-card business.
-However, an election web app was released in late October of that year.
+For the 2012 United States presidential election, JibJab did not make an election video and instead began to focus their efforts on their e-card business.
+However, an election web app was released in late October of 2012.

 Year in Review

 Starting in 2005, and for the next nine consecutive years until 2014, JibJab annually released "Year in Review" videos, usually late in December between Christmas and New Year's Day, sung to all various classical melodies.
-The videos were originally uploaded on YouTube and their website. but on December 11, 2015, JibJab made a Facebook announcement that they would not be releasing anymore "Year in Review" videos as the brothers had begun finding them creatively unfulfilling.
+The videos were originally uploaded on YouTube and their website. but on December 11, 2015, JibJab made a Facebook announcement that they would not be releasing anymore "Year in Review" videos, as the brothers had begun finding them creatively unfulfilling.
 By then, ten "Year in Review" videos had been made; by the winter of 2016, JibJab removed all "Year in Review" videos from their website (although they would remain on their YouTube channel) and started to focus on their eCard videos instead.
-However, on November 24, 2020, in response to popular demand, JibJab revived the "Year In Review" series with a video about the past year, the first to use a non-classical tune, instead being custom-written.
+However, on November 24, 2020, in response to popular demand, JibJab uploaded a special "Year In Review" series with a video about 2020, the first, and only, to use an original tune.